Mikaela-G/Reddit_Toxicounter/README.md

 This also brought with it many challenges.
 As mentioned before, one month's worth of comments from one subreddit alone can tally up to 20 million comments.
 Pressured by an approaching deadline and limitations on work hours, we came to the conclusion that scraping samples of data were the optimal solution.
 By scraping a predetermined percentage of comments from each month, we were able to cover the scope of a subreddit's sentiment, to see how its temperament change over time, how it reacts to noteworthy events.
 We finally reached the best scraping mindset, and all that was left to do was implemenation.

 In terms of implementation, the workhorse of our scripts were requests, aiohttp, asyncio, and sqlite3.
 These four "horsemen of the pycalypse" ran incessantly for weeks, retrieving thousands of comments per second and storing them in a local SQL database.
-Here's a sample pseudo code of the process:

 ## Analysis Methodology
 Our analysis on the toxicity of Reddit comments deals with a relatively standard machine learning problem: multi-label classification.
 We deal with supervised learning, which in this instance, involves training a classifier on data already labeled for toxicity in order to predict the toxicity level of other comments.